-The Occupational Therapy Assistant (OTA) program at Green River Community College awards an Associate in Applied Science degree and is accredited by the *Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
+The Occupational Therapy Assistant (OTA) program at Green River College awards an Associate in Applied Science degree and is accredited by the *Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).

 The OTA degree includes related instruction requirements in anatomy and physiology, communication, English composition, psychology, sociology, and math.
 These may be completed at any accredited college or university.
 Program studies include coursework specific to occupational therapy theory, skills and behavior as well as practical clinical experiences in area health care facilities.
 OTA courses must be taken in sequence.

 Occupational therapy assistant courses begin fall or spring quarter of each year and must be taken in sequence.

 - Complete anatomy and physiology, English composition, and lifespan development courses prior to entering the program;

 - Complete and submit a General Admissions application to Green River College (if you have not previously attended Green River College);